MattKimmmm/File-System/Lab5/Lab5/ReadMe.txt

 DisplayInfo() method for MacroCommand will print usage message all MacroCommands, independent of which MacroCommand is called

+For all cat operations on password-protected files, the password prompt will occur only after the user tried to save the file.

 TEST for cat:

 	Enter a command, q to quit, help for a list of commands, or help followed by a command name for more information about that command.